Updated on Aug 05, 2017

 Frequently Asked Questions (FAQ)

-Does Minoxidil really work for patchy beard?
+Does Minoxidil really work for a patchy beard?

 Yes.
 Minoxidil does help some people grow a thick beard and fill in a patchy beard.
 However, there are some people who have seen minimal results after using Minoxidil.